azevedolab/SFSXplorer/README.md

 The chklig.in is as follows,

-/# Type of binding information: ki
+#Type of binding information: ki

 CHKLIG,1DWB,BEN,H,  1, 2.92